Tunja: History

-Pre-Colombian era
+Pre-Columbian era

 The earliest evidence of human population on the Altiplano Cundiboyacense has been dated to approximately 12.000 years ago.
 Homus Tequendama inhabited the area by 6375 BCE.
 Archeologists have found human skeletons including arm bones in the area.
 Many archaeological discoveries were found in the area of the present-day city, dated to approximately 150 BCE.

 During the 1st millennium AD, the territory was inhabited by the Muisca, who spoke Chibcha and emigrated from Central America through Panama to the Andean Region.
 The Muisca developed their own religion, calendar and mythology.

 According to those myths, it was the brutal cacique and prophet Goranchacha who moved the capital for the northern Muisca from Ramiriquí to Tunja, then called Hunza.